semiologic/sem-fixes/readme.txt

 == Change Log ==

+= 1.9.2 =

+- Fix typo / HTML validation

 = 1.9.1 =

-Fix a race condition with the Semiologic theme
+- Fix a race condition with the Semiologic theme

 = 1.9 =